FThompson/Gamepads.js/README.md

 * Button mappings for common controllers
 * Haptic Actuator support.
 Currently an experimental API internally, so a different implementation may be required per browser engine.
 * Add a `gamepads.supported` flag to indicate that the Gamepad API is not supported by a browser.

+# Own a gamepad? #

+With so many possible configurations of gamepads, browsers, and operating systems out there, I need help to verify support for various gamepad configurations.
+Please open issues or pull requests if you find any problems with this module or have any suggestions towards improving support.